You're Gonna Make Me Lonesome When You Go: Live performances

 According to his official website, Dylan has performed the song only twelve times in concert.
 All performances took place during the second leg of the Rolling Thunder Revue in 1976: the first performance took place at the Starlight Ballroom in Clearwater, Florida on April 22 and the last performance took place at Salt Palace in Salt Lake City, Utah on May 22.

 Covers and references

 Miley Cyrus (with Johnzo West) covered the song for Amnesty International on Chimes of Freedom: Songs of Bob Dylan Honoring 50 Years of Amnesty International.
 According to Sean Curnyn's review of the cover version, there were "an explosion of amateur performers on YouTube who have been inspired by Miley and are clearly doing their versions of her version."
 The album debuted in the U.S at number 11 on the Billboard 200, with 22,000 copies sold.

 Elvis Costello covered the song on the bonus disk for his album Kojak Variety.

-The song has been covered by many other artists including Madeleine Peyroux, Shawn Colvin, Raul Malo, Mary Lou Lord, Mary Lee's Corvette, Maria Muldaur, Naked Eyes and Rhett Miller.
+The song has been covered by many other artists including Madeleine Peyroux, Shawn Colvin, Raul Malo, Mary Lou Lord, Mary Lee's Corvette, Maria Muldaur, Naked Eyes, Bryan Sutton, Rhett Miller, and Ben Watt.

 Saradha Koirala references the song in her novel Lonesome When You Go.